This command specifies typing and editing options. It activates the Typing page of the Preferences dialog box.

 Enables the auto completion window.
 If this option is disabled, then you can still use auto completion by invoking it manually with the Complete Symbol command.

 The auto completion window shows details about functions, such as their parameter lists.

 The parameter list for a function is inserted along with the name of the function.
 This only happens if there isn't a parenthesized list of parameters already to the right of the insertion point.

 Insert spaces between parameters

 A space character is inserted between function parameters.
-If not checked, then parameters are inserted inserted with no intervening spaces.
+If not enabled, then parameters are inserted with no intervening spaces.